ShirazAdam/microsoft-sqlserver-2022/README.md

 3. Ensure Hyper-V and Windows Containers are enabled through Windows Feature.
 4. Switch to Windows containers from the docker desktop options.
 5. From Windows PowerShell run 'docker-compose up'.
-6. Connect to Microsoft SQL Server 2022 Developer or Express Edition using the following details: server name for Developer Edition 'localhost,3341' server name for Express Edition 'localhost,3342' username as 'sa'
+6. Connect to Microsoft SQL Server 2022 Developer or Express Edition using Microsoft SQL Server Management Studio (https://learn.microsoft.com/en-gb/sql/ssms/download-sql-server-management-studio-ssms) with the following details: server name for Developer Edition 'localhost,3341' server name for Express Edition 'localhost,3342' username as 'sa'